20klompr/xPro-V5/Side_Panel.md

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/zprobe3.jpg">

 ### Probe Wiring
-When the milling bit (with the clip on), touches the probe plate **"SIG" and "GND" make contact**
+When the milling bit (with the clip on), touches the probe plate **"SIG" and "GND" make contact...**

-The xPRO-V5 uses a 3 pin connector which is provided with the controller.
+The xPRO-V5 uses a 3 pin connector which is provided with the controller
 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/probe_non-powered.jpg">

 To connect the xPRO-V5 to an unpowered touch probe, connect one wire to **GND** and the other to **SIG** using the provided EDG connector.